A part-time freelance writer who is trying different ways to earn money online.

 - The site does not look pretty.

-iFreelance, instead of charging you a commission fee, charges you a monthly membership fee.
-I like it that iFreelance has not taken the normal route and done something different.
+Instead of charging you a commission fee, iFreelance charges you a monthly membership fee.
+I like that iFreelance has not taken the normal route and done something different.
 The site is not for newbies because there is a lot of competition, and there is no escrow.
-You will have to pay monthly membership fees for maintaining the account, and iFreelance will not offer you something extraordinary.
+You will have to pay monthly membership fees to maintain the account, and iFreelance will not offer you something extraordinary.

 It is not easy to determine which freelancing website to join.
 I strongly recommend Constant Content, Upwork and Textbroker.
 Other websites on this list are also good, but these few stand out.
 As a freelance writer, it is not going to be easy to get started, but choosing the right freelancing website is a step in the right direction.